omfghello/window-iso-customizer/faq.md

 *If your question wasn't here, we're either: (a) still writing it, (b) it's too weird and we're scared, or (c) the raccoons ate it.
 Try the [GitHub issues](https://github.com/omfghello/window-iso-customizer/issues).
 Or just scream into the void.
 We'll hear you.
 We're always listening.
 We're always watching.
 We're always caffeinated.
 We now have a .cmd file that runs as LOCAL SYSTEM.
 We are unstoppable.*

 *— The WISO Team*
-*Gerald (Chief Architecture Raccoon, Top of Trenchcoat)* *Steve (Chief Typing Raccoon, Middle of Trenchcoat)* *Dave (Chief Standing Raccoon, Bottom of Trenchcoat, Legs Division)* *The Developer (the trenchcoat)*
-*SetupComplete.cmd (honorary team member, runs as LOCAL SYSTEM, never complains, never sleeps, perfect employee)*
+*Gerald (Chief Architecture Raccoon & Heist Planner, Top of Trenchcoat)* *Steve (Chief Typing Raccoon & OOBE CSS Consultant, Middle of Trenchcoat)* *Dave (Chief Standing Raccoon & Getaway Legs, Bottom of Trenchcoat, Legs Division)* *The Developer (the trenchcoat, now housing TWO Electron apps)* *SetupComplete.cmd (the inside man, runs as LOCAL SYSTEM, swaps the shell, steps aside)* *WISO-OOBE.exe (the payload, runs as the Windows shell, replaced Microsoft's entire first-boot experience, zero regrets)*

 *[Gerald's final note: I have reviewed this FAQ.
 It is adequate.
-The jokes could be funnier.
-The developer is trying his best.
-Steve's typing has improved 12% since v2.0.
-Dave continues to stand.
-The trenchcoat continues to hold.
-Candy Crush continues to be removed.
-All is as it should be. — Gerald, from the top of the trenchcoat, surveying his domain]*
+The Custom OOBE section is my finest work.
+The developer wrote the code but I PLANNED the heist.
+Steve typed the heist code.
+Dave was the legs during testing.
+The trenchcoat held through 47 test builds.
+The OOBE has never crashed.
+The watchdog has never fired.
+The panic key has never been pressed.
+This is because of MY architecture.
+MY planning.
+MY raccoon instincts.
+The developer's code is... acceptable.
+Steve's CSS is improving.
+Dave remains structurally sound.
+The FAQ now has 60+ questions.
+We are out of control.
+We are MAGNIFICENTLY out of control. — Gerald, from the top of the trenchcoat, having just replaced Microsoft's entire Out-of-Box Experience with a raccoon-approved alternative]*